Indian Armed Forces: Army (enlisted)

 The majority of the personnel in the Indian Army are enlisted soldiers, primarily under the Ground Duty (GD) category.
-These personnel are generally deployed to perform combat or combat related roles.
-The soldiers are inducted into the army under the Agnipath scheme for four years, and 25% of them are retained after four years as permanent cadre.
-A GD soldier shall have passed class 10 along with matriculation certificate, and must be a citizen of India or Nepal or a subject of Bhutan.
-The age of the soldier must be 17½ to 21 years, and the candidates shall have no medical ailment or disease and are evaluated for height, weight, vision, hearing, and physical fitness.
-Fitness tests include a 1.6 km Run, Pull Ups, jumping a 9 Feet ditch, and doing a zig zag balance test.
+These personnel are generally deployed to perform combat or combat-related roles.
+The soldiers are inducted into the army under the Agnipath scheme for four years, and 25% of them are retained after four years as a permanent cadre.
+A GD soldier shall have passed class 10 along with a matriculation certificate, and must be a citizen of India or Nepal or a subject of Bhutan.
+The age of the soldier must be 17½ to 21 years, and the candidates shall have no medical ailment or disease, and are evaluated for height, weight, vision, hearing, and physical fitness.
+Fitness tests include a 1.6 km Run, pull-ups, jumping a 9-foot ditch, and doing a zig-zag balance test.